- People and Research

 Professor Patrick Weil is a Visiting Professor of Law, Oscar M. Ruebhausen Distinguished Senior Fellow, and a Senior Research Scholar in Law at Yale Law School, and a senior research fellow at the French National Research Center in the University of Paris1, Pantheon-Sorbonne.
 Professor Weil's work focuses on comparative immigration, citizenship, and church-state law and policy.
 His most recent book is The Sovereign Citizen: Denaturalization and the Origins of the American Republic (Penn Press, 2013).

 The 2015 Europe Lecture was delivered by Professor Jan Zielonka, Professor of European Politics at the University of Oxford and Ralf Dahrendorf Professorial Fellow at St Antony's College.

 The 2014 Europe Lecture was delivered by Professor Richard Bosworth, a renown scholar of Italian facism.

 The lecture was recorded by ABC for their Big Ideas series and can be listened to here (opens in a new window)

-The inaugural Europe Lecture was delivered by Yanis Varoufakis, now a member of the new Greek government.
+The inaugural Europe Lecture was delivered by Yanis Varoufakis, former member of the new Greek government.